dclong/blog/misc/content/2015-05-19-ipython-is-the-best-shell.markdown

 1. `%lsmagic` lists all magic commands.

+2. The magic command `%rehashx` automatically create aliases for the contents of your `$PATH`.
+    After running `%rehashx`,
+    most system commands can be used directly.

+2. `%edit` is very useful for editing the definition of Python objects (functions, classes, etc.).

+10. `%notebook` exports the current IPython history to a notebook file.
+    For example,
+    to export the history to `foo.ipynb` do `%notebook foo.ipynb`.

 2. `%env` shows and set environment variables.
     Of course,
     you can also use `os.environ` to help management environment variables.